Learning is remembering

 Both Jiro and Mary insisted that what they taught was not a technique but an art.
-Jiro himself named it Jin Shin Jyutsu, which Mary translated into English as the Art of the Creator through the Compassionate Man.
+After several iterations, Jiro eventually named it Jin Shin Jyutsu with a meaning that Mary translated into English as the Art of the Creator through the Compassionate Man.
 She frequently dubbed it “The Art of Getting to Know (Help) Myself.”
 I call it simply “The Way of Hands”.

 “The truth is that within each one of us lies the power to cast all misery aside and to KNOW complete PEACE and Oneness – to BE that beautiful creation of perfect harmony – to truly KNOW (Help) Myself,” Mary Burmeister

 Jiro and Mary were well-versed in the ancient philosophical traditions of both the West and the East as well as the principles of Yoga and Traditional Chinese Medicine.
 Many concepts from these traditions found their way into the body of Jin Shin Jyutsu.
 The most fundamental one, of course, was that our natural state is that of harmony.
-We get out of harmony, or sick, by living in discord with our true self.
-We find relief, therefore, by a process of removing the blocks to harmony rather than adding effort in creating harmony.
+We are out of harmony, or sick, by living in discord with our true self.
+We find relief, therefore, by a process of removing the blocks to harmony rather than making an effort to create harmony.

-The Hermetic principle of “What Above, So Below” is also incorporated deeply into Jin Shin Jyutsu.
-The harmonizing sequences of the placement of hands build on various relationships between “above” and “below”, “left” and “right”, “front” and “back”.
+The Hermetic principle of “What Above, So Below” is also incorporated into the fundaments of Jin Shin Jyutsu.
+Its harmonizing sequences build on the relationship between “above” and “below”, “left” and “right”, “front” and “back”.
 They remind us that life is non-linear and non-local.
-If I have abdominal distress, my issue is most likely on the back of my body.
-Or, if I find myself with a headache, placing my hands on the lower part of the body might be an efficient way to help myself.
+If I have abdominal distress, the cause is most likely on the back of my body.
+Or, if I find myself with a headache, holding my feet might be highly efficient to get relief.